-The ways to fix the Galaxy Buds no longer playing audio on Windows 10/11 include rebooting your device, turning Bluetooth Off/On, updating the audio driver, setting the playback device, and running windows troubleshooter.
+The ways to fix this issue include rebooting your device, turning Bluetooth Off/On, updating the audio driver, setting the playback device, and running windows troubleshooter.
 These methods work for Galaxy Buds Pro, Galaxy Buds Live, and Galaxy Buds+.

 Firstly, you need to check if the headphone speaker is muted; in many cases, you accidentally unmute the headphone speaker.

 Step 1: Right-click the speaker icon on the system.
 Select Open Volume Mixer.